In this article

 Annual cost of data decay, worked example

 Assumptions: 22.5%/yr decay (HubSpot/MarketingSherpa [1]), 1.5 min average time lost per bad contact, SDR fully-loaded cost $50/hr.
-Adapt to your own figures before using for budget decisions.

 The $22,000 figure does not include one of the most expensive downstream consequences of bad data: sender domain damage.
 Google's 2024 Sender Guidelines require bulk senders to maintain a spam complaint rate below 0.30%, with a recommended operating target below 0.10%.[7]
-A domain that took months to warm up can be suppressed within weeks if decay-driven bounces trigger spam complaints at scale.

 The sectors and seniority levels most affected